edison12a/SCROLL/README.md

 - add creating of SCROLL.md that has scroll of all functions

 ## Contributing

-To get started contributing, Visit the [CONTRIBUTING GUIDE](./CONTRIBUTING.MD)
+To get started contributing, visit the [CONTRIBUTING GUIDE](./CONTRIBUTING.md)

 ## Contributors and acknowledgment